Xunnamius/black-flag-extensions/README.md

-Also note that `implies` _does_ take into account the [yargs-parser settings][51] `camel-case-expansion`, `strip-aliased`, and `strip-dashed`; but _does not_ currently pay attention to `dot-notation` or `duplicate-arguments-array`/`flatten-duplicate-arrays`, though `implies` still tends to work when using the latter.
+Also note that `implies` _does_ take into account the [yargs-parser settings][51] `camel-case-expansion`, `strip-aliased`, and `strip-dashed`; but _does not_ currently pay attention to `dot-notation` or `duplicate-arguments-array`/`flatten-duplicate-arrays`. `implies` still tends to work when using the latter.

 For describing much more intricate implications between various arguments and their values, see [`subOptionOf`][19].